gfulham/Data-Science-Projects/README.md

 # Electronic Store Sales Data Analysis

-The purpose of this project was to replicate real world data science tasks.

 This analysis looks into tech product sales across the US.

-First the data is prepared for analysis by filling in and deleting missing values, as well as adding columns for analysis.

 This analysis answers questions like:
   1) Which month is the best for sales?